 - Which partly explains the shock that graduates often get on their first encounter with it.

-- For further discussion, see John Taylor Gatto, Paulo Freire, Ivan Illich, John Holt and Matt Hern, Everywhere All the Time.
+- For further discussion, see John Taylor Gatto, Ivan Illich, John Holt and Matt Hern, Everywhere All the Time.
 Many of the above points are taken from these authors.